Statistical Consulting and

 and since then has completed two graduate degrees in statistics while remaining active in the research community.
 He completed his PhD in the Department of Statistics and Actuarial Science at Simon Fraser University in 2009.

 In the past few years, Eric has become increasingly interested in the exciting field of Machine Learning / Data Science / Artificial Intelligence.
 In 2017 he completed

 Introduction to Data Science in Python by University of Michigan on Coursera,

-Since 1997, Eric has also been a statistical consultant/collaborator for a variety of clinical and epidemiological
+Since then he has increasingly applied ML / AI approaches to actual research questions.
+Eric has been a statistical consultant / data scientist / collaborator for a variety of clinical and epidemiological research groups,

-I am experienced in a variety of programming languages, databases, statistical packages, and other software, including
+I am experienced in a variety of programming languages, databases, statistical packages, Machine Learning / Data Science / Artificial Intelligence environments, blockchain development environments, and other software, including:

-SAS (expert), R, Python, Rust, Parscale, C++, Octave, Microsoft SQL, VB Script, Active Server Pages (ASP), HTML, Microsoft Office (Word, Excel, PowerPoint, Access and Outlook), EndNote, to name but a few.
+SAS (expert), R, Python (see below for ML / AI specifics), Solidity, React, Rust, Parscale, C++, Octave, Microsoft SQL, VB Script, Active Server Pages (ASP), HTML, Microsoft Office (Word, Excel, PowerPoint, Access and Outlook), EndNote, to name but a few.

 Click the tab on the left for a complete list of publications and links to the full text of his theses.